Jan 29, 2019 11:53AM

 Industry leader Lamp Rynearson leverages their engineering, landscape architecture, and survey experience to meet client needs for any sized project.
-The purpose-driven company knows its infrastructure work lasts generations, thus it creates enduring, yet socially-environmentally
+The purpose-driven company knows its infrastructure work lasts generations, thus it creates enduring, yet socially-environmentally responsible designs.

 “It’s about being stewards,” President and CEO Nancy Pridal said.

 “Operating under four names in different office locations impeded us from pushing forward as one company with the same culture,” Pridal said.
 “Rebranding is an opportunity to step back and say, ‘We are Lamp Rynearson–and we are proud of that legacy.’”

 Engineering News Record ranks Lamp Rynearson among the top 500 design firms.